Hedgehog-Technologies/ht_mlotool/docs/usage-guide.md

 ## Background

-This resource is meant to make the generation of `.ymt` and `.dat151.rel` files less labor intensive than trying to build them out by hand.
+This resource is meant to make the generation of `.ymt` and `.dat151.rel` files more accessible and less labor intensive than trying to build them out by hand.

 If you are unfamiliar with `.ymt` and `.dat151.rel` files they are the two main files types that are used for Interior Audio Occlusion within GTAV.
 You can read more [here](./definitions.md).

 ## Setting Expectations

 This resource **WILL NOT** live update audio occlusion.
-As far as I'm aware that isn't possible at this time and I will not be performing miracles for free at this time.
+As far as I'm aware that isn't possible and I will not be performing miracles for free at this time.
+(Yes, I am aware that you can override certain portals with ***existing*** audio occlusion values, but that's not what I'm talking about here)

-This resource **CAN** *help* you generate the necessary files to calcualte audio occlusion within Interiors.
+This resource **CAN** *help* you generate the necessary files to calculate audio occlusion within Interiors.

+## Locale

+This tool utilizes [ox_lib's](https://github.com/overextended/ox_lib) **locale** system.
+To change the language add the following convar to your server's CFG file: `setr ox:locale <language code>`.
+You can check out the [locale documentation](https://overextended.dev/ox_lib/Modules/Locale/Shared) for more information.

+Please feel free to submit a Pull Request with translations for your preferred language(s).

 ## Commands